m-clark/Miscellaneous-R-Code/README.md

 This is a place for miscellaneous R and other code I've put together for clients, co-workers or myself for learning and demonstration purposes.
 The attempt is made to put together some well-commented and/or conceptually clear code from scratch, though most functionality is readily available in any number of well-developed R packages.
 Typically examples are provided using such packages for comparison of results.

+At present I'm now doing these via markdown, so any demo code will have an md, Rmd, and html file rather than, or in addition to a (purled) R file.
+For a quick peek that shows most things in the way intended, one can look at the md file directly within github.
+Otherwise, one can view the html files [here](https://htmlpreview.github.io/).

 Model Fitting
 -------------